-- 10. The Company may take out short-term loans as defined in article 15 of the General Terms and Conditions of Investment for up to 10% of the UCITS fund's assets if the borrowing conditions are customary in the market, and if the custodian grants its consent.
-Such short-term borrowing may also be undertaken for investment purposes with the consent of the custodian provided that, and as long as, no permanent investment strategy is associated with it. - 11.
-In addition to the investment limits defined in paragraphs 1 through 10 above and in the General Terms and Conditions of Investment, it applies for the purposes of bringing about a partial exemption as defined in the German Investment Tax Act (InvStG) that at least 75% of the UCITS fund's gross assets (determined as being the value of the investment fund's assets without taking into account liabilities) will be invested in such equity capital investments as defined by article 2 (8) InvStG that are equities which are admitted to official trading on a stock exchange or admitted to, or included in, another organized market ("equity funds").
+10. Up to 30% of the UCITS fund's assets may be held in bank balances in accordance with article 7, sentence 1, of the General Terms and Conditions of Investment.

+11. In addition to the investment limits defined in paragraphs 1 through 10 above and in the General Terms and Conditions of Investment, it applies for the purposes of bringing about a partial exemption as defined in the German Investment Tax Act (InvStG) that at least 70% of the UCITS fund's gross assets (determined as being the value of the investment fund's assets without taking into account liabilities) will be invested in such equity capital investments as defined by article 2 (8) InvStG that are equities which are admitted to official trading on a stock exchange or admitted to, or included in, another organized market ("equity funds").